k2n/lein-zinc/README.md

     $ lein zinc test-cc

-## Customizing the behavior
+## Customize behavior

 * Create a profile containing `:zinc-options` map.
 * `:zinc-options` map may contain sub-maps `:logging`, `:inputs`, `:incremental`, and/or `:sbt-version`.
-* See "Avaiable Options" below for the complete guide.
+* See "Available Options" below for the complete guide.

 ```clj
 (defproject test-project "0.1.0-SNAPSHOT"